palmseung/serverless-jwt-authorizer/README.md

 - jwt alogorithm: HS512
 - secretKey value & header name for accessToken are saved on AWS as Lambda environment variables
+- princiapId is composed of 'userId' and 'companyId' with the delimiter '|' (ex. company1234|user1234)